PayaamEmami/recommendation-system-for-learning/README.md

   - Current Events
   - Social Media Posts
 - Experiment with:
-  - A traditional ML-based recommendation engine (ML.NET).
+  - A **hybrid recommendation engine** combining vector embeddings with traditional signals.
-  - An **LLM "agentic" layer** that can interpret, refine, and explain recommendations.
+  - An **LLM "agentic" layer** for content ingestion and future recommendation refinement.

 ## High-Level Architecture